steven-aj/steven-aj.github.io/src/content/singles/switching-gears-for-2024.md

 ---
-status: draft
+status: published
 date: 2024-01-01
 author: Steven A.J.
 cover:
-title: I'm Switching Gears for 2024
+title: I'm Switching (Hobby) Gears for 2024
 excerpt: As both a passionate gamer and developer, it only makes sense that I bring the two together.
 While I have no intentions of leaving web development, I'm finally making an official hobby of game dev.
 tags:
   - development